astrobytes-edu/astr596-modeling-universe/01-course-info/01-astr596-syllabus-fall25.md

 ## Diversity and Inclusivity Statement

-I consider this classroom to be a place where you will be treated with respect, and I welcome individuals of all ages, back-grounds, beliefs, ethnicities, genders, gender identities, gender expressions, national origins, religious affliations, sexual orientations, ability–and other visible and non-visible differences.
+I consider this classroom to be a place where you will be treated with respect, and I welcome individuals of all ages, backgrounds, beliefs, ethnicities, genders, gender identities, gender expressions, national origins, religious affliations, sexual orientations, ability, and other visible and non-visible differences.
 All members of this class are expected to contribute to a respectful, welcoming and inclusive environment for every other member of the class.
 If something is said in class by myself or others that made you uncomfortable, please contact me or submit anonymous feedback.

 ## Essential Student Information

+For essential information about student academic success, please see the [SDSU Student Academic Success Handbook](https://sacd.sdsu.edu/_resources/files/academic-success-handbook.pdf) and the [SDSU Student Success Hub](https://studentsuccess.sdsu.edu/success-hub).
+For graduate student resources please refer to [SDSU's Graduate Student Resources](https://grad.sdsu.edu/current-students) .

 Class rosters are provided to the instructor with the student’s legal name.
 Please let the instructor know if you prefer an alternate name and/or gender pronoun.

-For essential information and graduate student resources please refer to the Graduate Student Resources (<https://grad.sdsu.edu/current-students>) and the SDSU Student Success Hub (<https://studentsuccess.sdsu.edu/success-hub>).
-SDSU provides disability-related accommodations via Student Disability Services (<sds@sdsu.edu> | <https://sds.sdsu.edu/>).
+SDSU provides disability-related accommodations via [Student Disability Services](https://sds.sdsu.edu) (email: <sds@sdsu.edu>).
 Please allow 10-14 business days for processing.

 ## Land Acknowledgement